-Resonance is a relationship between vibrational frequencies, amplitude and time which can be incredibly complex and yet is able to be reduced to mathematical equations.
+Resonance is a relationship between vibrational frequencies, amplitude and time which can be incredibly complex and yet is able to be described with mathematical equations and displayed graphically.
 Resonance is something that you feel and appreciate regardless of your understanding of the complex relationships underlying it.

 Singing bowls that are close in tone will sometimes set one another off (ring one and silence it and you can hear the other faintly ringing).
 Even if the singing bowls don’t set each other off playing two or three singing bowls that are close in tone produces a nice effect.

 You often get an augmentation of the main tone and a pulsing as the singing bowl motions increase and decrease the amplitude of the sound wave.